trigger-corp/Forge-Documentation/source/android/getting-started.rst

 Reference extension
 -------------------
-The files in ``/demo/android/weather/hello android`` folder represent the code you should have at this point.
+The files in `getting-started.zip <../_static/weather/getting-started.zip>`_ represent the code you should have in your src folder at this point.
-If you run into any issues this is a good place to look.
+If you run into any issues this is a good place to look (remember to replace the 'author' email in config.json with your own).

 Troubleshooting
 ---------------